guigrpa/docx-templates/README.md

 Check out the examples [using Webpack](https://github.com/guigrpa/docx-templates/tree/master/packages/example-webpack) and [using Browserify](https://github.com/guigrpa/docx-templates/tree/master/packages/example-browserify).

+### Browser compatibility caveat
+Note that the JavaScript code in your docx template will be run as-is by the browser.
+Transpilers like Babel can't see this code, and won't be able to polyfill it.
+This means that the JS code in your template needs to be compatible with the browsers you are targeting.
+In other words: don't use fancy modern syntax and functions in your template if you want older browsers, like IE11, to be able to render it.

 ## Custom command delimiters
 You can use different **left/right command delimiters** by passing an array to `cmdDelimiter`: